khronokernel/Getting-Started-With-Hackintoshes/README.md

 * **Search Before Posting**
    * We try to avoid having the same question repeated over and over as this clutters the subreddit
 * **No distro/beast tools**
-   * Don't support such tools, they're harmful and difficult to debug.
+   * Don't support tools such as Uni/Multibeast, Niresh, they're harmful and difficult to debug.
 More info here: [Tonymacx86 Stance](https://github.com/khronokernel/Tonymcx86-stance)
 * **No self-promotion**
    * This is a community to learn, not a pay for hack service.
 Keep talks like that in DMs
 * **No Mac posts**